 Facts in Support of Finding: The potentially significant impact of the project on GHG emissions and climate change (Impact-GHG-1) is analyzed in Volume 2 (Draft EIR), Sections 4.6 and 7.6.4.6, Greenhouse Gas Emissions and Climate Change, with revisions and clarifications in Final EIR Chapter 5, Errata and Revisions, if applicable.
 Impact-GHG-1 will result from project GHG emissions during combined project construction and operational activities.
-These emissions would be inconsistent with the CAP because the project would not meet the performance benchmark for recreational boating (i.e., 53% reduction) and would only partially comply with plans, policies, and regulatory programs outlined in the District's CAP, the Scoping Plan, and other plans, policies, and regulatory programs adopted by ARB for the purpose of reducing the emissions of GHGs.
+These emissions would be inconsistent with the CAP because the project would not meet the performance benchmark for recreational boating (i.e., 53% reduction) and would only partially comply with plans, policies, and regulatory programs outlined in the District's CAP, the Scoping Plan, and other plans, policies, and regulatory programs of GHGs.